Wyoming stablecoin efforts rejuvenated

 In his March veto message, Gordon had written that he doubted the State Treasurer’s Office could handle the additional responsibility of helping to issue the stable crypto, which would be fully backed by short-term U.S. government securities and would each be redeemable for one dollar.
 The office had come under scrutiny for unrelated snafus in keeping track of some of the state’s billions of dollars in assets.

-On Tuesday, Olsen described himself as having been “a little surprised” when he learned from state Treasurer Curt Meier that Meier was potentially okay with the veto, due to his office only having so much capacity for such projects.
-These were the concerns that Gordon himself had raised, in his opposition to the would-be law.
+Olsen described himself as having been “a little surprised” when he learned from state Treasurer Curt Meier that Meier was potentially OK with the veto, due to his office only having so much capacity for such projects.
+These were the concerns that Gordon himself had raised.

 With new finance systems coming online, among other revamps to the treasurer’s office, a top aide to Gordon signaled Tuesday afternoon that the governor could be more inclined to support similar legislation next year, which would likely be the first possible opportunity for another attempt to pass such a law.
 (Gordon is up for re-election this year.)

-Meier suggested to the hearing of the Legislature’s Select Committee on Blockchain, Financial Technology and Digital Innovation, that, with a few possible changes, his office could implement SF 106.
+Meier told the hearing of the Legislature’s Select Committee on Blockchain, Financial Technology and Digital Innovation, that, with a few possible changes, his office could implement SF 106.

-“Undoubtedly, there should be no qualms at all to move forward with this” by his office, Meier told the hearing streamed from Sheridan, himself speaking by live video.
-He was asked at another point for reassurance by Sen. Chris Rothfuss, D-Laramie, who co-chairs the panel with Olsen.
-Meier replied that “I could give you the green light.”

 Patrick Fleming, a key staffer with Meier’s office who is the agency’s chief investment officer, had some suggestions when he spoke separately to the panel, also via live video.
 Fleming suggested allowing for the purchase of government securities with maturity dates of less than a year.